The NHS workers who have died during the coronavirus pandemic

 – Donna Campbell, healthcare support worker

-Described by colleagues as “beautiful and kind-hearted”, the healthcare support worker from the Velindre Cancer Centre in Cardiff passed away at the University Hospital of Wales on April 10.
+Described by colleagues as “beautiful and kind-hearted”, the healthcare support worker from the Velindre Cancer Centre in Cardiff died at the University Hospital of Wales on April 10.

 – Sara Dee Trollope, nurse